-All communications by a driver of any vehicle (lead, chase, support, and solar car) must be verbal and handsfree at all times.
-Hands-free operation for the solar car driver is defined as operation where the driver can activate the radio without removing his/her hands from the steering wheel.
+All communications by the solar car driver must be verbal and hands-free at all times.
+Hands-free operation is defined as operation where the driver can activate the radio without removing his/her hands from the steering wheel.

 11.4.B Cell Phone Use